-Keep your restless green thumb busy, no matter the weather, when you grow a flower garden inside by forcing spring bulbs to bloom.
+Keep your restless green thumb busy, no matter the weather.
+Grow a flower garden inside by forcing spring bulbs to bloom indoors.
 From daffodils and hyacinths to irises and tulips, the bright colors and sweet scents cheer up any gardener dealing with winter cabin fever.
-Just follow these simple steps to grow flowers indoors in winter:
+Just follow these simple steps to force bulbs for winter flowers.

 Step 1.
 Pot the Bulbs